-Needle in the Bone: How a Holocaust Survivor and Polish Resistance Fighter Beat the Odds and Found Each Other (non-fiction book based on oral histories), Dulles, VA: Potomac Press, 2012 (coming out in November, 2012)
+- Needle in the Bone: How a Holocaust Survivor and Polish Resistance Fighter Beat the Odds and Found Each Other (University of Nebraska Press, 2012)

-An Endless Skyway: Poetry from the State Poets Laureate, co-editor with Marilyn L. Taylor, Denise Low and Walter Bargen, Ice Cube Press, 2011
+- An Endless Skyway: Poetry from the State Poets Laureate (co-editor with Marilyn L. Taylor, Denise Low and Walter Bargen, Ice Cube Books, 2011)

-The Sky Begins At Your Feet: A Memoir on Cancer, Community & Coming Home to the Body, Ice Cube Press, 2009
+- The Sky Begins At Your Feet: A Memoir on Cancer, Community & Coming Home to the Body (Ice Cube Books, 2009)

-A Circle of Women, A Circle of Words: Writing from the Lawrence-Douglas County Housing Authority (Lawrence-Douglas County Housing Authority in partnership with Mammoth Publications, 2004)
+- A Circle of Women, A Circle of Words: Writing from the Lawrence-Douglas County Housing Authority (Lawrence-Douglas County Housing Authority in partnership with Mammoth Publications, 2004)

-Write Where You Are: How To Use Writing to Make Sense of Your Life, Free Spirit Press, 2000
+- Write Where You Are: How To Use Writing to Make Sense of Your Life (Free Spirit Press, 1999)

 from Story, collaborative book in process with photographer Stephen Locke